 and $D_{[L,S,LS]}$ is the angular-diameter distance of the lens, source, and between lens and source, respectively.
 These distances are calculated assuming a redshift-distance relation derived inside a chosen cosmological model that in the present paper is a concordance $\Lambda$CDM model with $\Omega_m=0.3$, $\Omega_{\Lambda}=0.7$.

-The Einstein radii were determined from HST images using strong lensing modeling of the lenses and reconstruction of the unlensed sources \citep{2006ApJ...649..599K,2007ApJ...667..176G}.
+The Einstein radii were determined from {\it HST} images using strong lensing modeling of the lenses and reconstruction of the unlensed sources \citep{2006ApJ...649..599K,2007ApJ...667..176G}.
 The uncertainties on $\theta_E$ were reported to be around 5\%, so we use this value for all Einstein radii when calculating the error on $M_E$.
-Note that the lensing modeling uses a Singular Isothermal Ellipsoid (SIE) mass model, but the resulting projected mass distribution is parametrized by an Einstein radius so that the enclosed mass in the projected ellipse is the same that would be enclosed in a projected circle from an equivalent Singular Isothermal Sphere.
+Note that the lensing modeling uses a Singular Isothermal Ellipsoid (SIE) mass model, but the resulting projected mass distribution is parameterized by an Einstein radius so that the enclosed mass in the projected ellipse is the same that would be enclosed in a projected circle from an equivalent Singular Isothermal Sphere.
 This is the radius we adopt here.
-Indeed, the Einstein radius determined this way is a robust attribute of the lens, being little sensitive to the lens model used [see Kochanek's contribution in \cite{2006glsw.conf.....M}].
+Indeed, the Einstein radius determined this way is a robust attribute of the lens, being little sensitive to the lens model used (see Kochanek's contribution in \cite{2006glsw.conf.....M}).

-However the Einstein mass captures not only the lensing effect of the lens-galaxy, but also the lensing effect of all l.o.s. over and under-densities.
+However the Einstein mass captures not only the lensing effect of the lens galaxy, but also the lensing effect of all LOSs over- and underdensities.
 We model this LSS contribution by subtracting an effective external lensing convergence given by cosmology, $\kappa_{ext}$.
-The real lensing mass of the lens-galaxy is therefore given by \citep{2010ApJ...711..201S}.
+The real lensing mass of the lens galaxy is therefore given by \citep{2010ApJ...711..201S}.

 Note that the external convergence field can assume positive and negative values, therefore it can both decrease or increase the lensing mass.
 In general we do not know the value of $\kappa_{ext}$ for a given lens, so it has to be treated as a random value drawn from a probability distribution.
-That will be further discussed in section \ref{bayes}.
+That will be further discussed in Section \ref{bayes}.